 Something in the Air

-During her residency at the Camargo Foundation, Cheryl Pope will focus on fragrance, sculpting poetic scents inspired by new intersections.
+During her residency at the Camargo Foundation, Cheryl Pope focused on fragrance, sculpting poetic scents inspired by new intersections.